livestorm/hiring-frontend-test/README.md

 ## What you need to do

-To complete the test, you'll need to:
+To complete the test, **you'll need to**:

 - Create the Vue CLI project from scratch
 - Write the application
-- Make is look like the screenshots and figma files as much as possible
+- Being as close as possible to the Figma screens
 - Write unit tests for your components
 - (Bonus) Write some E2E tests